PD0DIB/Nextion_HAM-radio-screens/MODEL 8/README.md

-#The Model 8 Dasboard files (screens) in this section are made with the LST editor ( version <0.54) and can not be used or with the latest version (v 0.56 or up).
+#The Model 8 Dasboard files (screens) in this section has as a start-screen (MMDVM-page) most system parameters showed;

-#The Model 8 Globe files will be (some are) converted to the new editor (v0.56 and up).
+different from the "GLOBE" screens.

-You can download the LST Editor at: www.nextion.tech site.
-Pick the ZIP version, which has an .exec file in it.
-That one doesn't need to be installed and can be used together with the new editor.
+However, converting these files are not my highest prio; GLOBE screens are....

-However, you can modify STE-Editor  files by changing / substitute the fonts into an accepted font-type for the new Editor and recompile this file.
+So you don't find all screen-sizes in this folder (yet).

-I'm in the process to 'convert' the files for the new editor; those files can be found in the folde "New Editor" in this repository.
+Have fun!
+PD0DIB | Rob van Rheenen